Theosaurus-Rex/trivia-app/README.md

 This game is aimed at ages 13+ due to the large amount of reading required.
 The application can be launched by running the `install-and-run.sh` file in the "src" folder.

 ### Features
-- **Categories:** More than twenty different themed categories for you to pick from!
-Includes specialty topics such as Mythology and Anime & Manga
+- **Categories:** Ten different themed categories for you to pick from!
 - **Scoring System:** Record your scores with your name and category on the scoreboard to test yourself against your friends
 - **Intuitive Interface:** This app utilises *TTY-Prompt* to enable input selection with the arrow keys, so there's no need to type your answer selection!